 Schedule recurring virtual meetings

-To create an opportunity for questions to arise, small talk to happen, and planning to take place, consider creating a meeting schedule for office, projects, and one-on-ones with those who report directly to you.
-Keep in mind, it is best for all of these meetings to be done through a video platform as it allows everyone to observe the non-verbal cues that happen during conversations.
+To create an opportunity for questions to arise, small talk to happen, and planning to take place, consider creating a schedule for office-wide, project-based, and one-on-ones meetings.
+Keep in mind, it is best for all of these meetings to be done through a video platform (as opposed to a simple phone call) as video allows everyone to observe the non-verbal cues that happen during conversations.

 During virtual meetings with your candidates, you should take time to: